 Base fee modifications and/or longer-term agreements could be awarded to Concessionaires taking on significant building repairs or capital projects.

-Any repairs to be performed by the Concessionaire will be reviewed and approved by PCM prior to beginning the work.
+Any repairs to be performed by the Concessionaire will be reviewed and approved by UCG prior to beginning the work.
 Further, the Concessionaire may reimburse the Park District for any costs incurred regarding general maintenance or repair work.

 11. Am I responsible for custodial services at my concession facility?